OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

      dnf install freeipmi-devel

-   See the presentation *Saving Power with Slurm by Ole Nielsen* in the Slurm_publications_ page.
+   See the presentation *Saving Power with Slurm by Ole Nielsen* in the Slurm_publications_ page, and the section on :ref:`ipmi_power_monitoring`.

-   Since the official RPM repos may contain old versions, it may be necessary to build newer ``freeipmi`` RPMs from a development version (such as master), see the section on :ref:`ipmi_power_monitoring`.

 2. If you want to build the **Slurm REST API** daemon named slurmrestd_, then you must install these prerequisites also::